404 Conflict of Interest for Externally Funded Projects

 Responsible Officer: Vice Provost for Research

-This policy is predicated on the expectations that investigators should conduct their affairs so as to avoid or minimize conflicts of interest, and they must respond appropriately when conflicts of interest arise.
-To that end, this policy informs faculty about situations that generate conflicts of interest related to research, provides mechanisms for investigators and the University to manage those conflicts of interest, and describes situations that are prohibited.
-Every investigator has an obligation to become familiar with, and abide by, the provisions of this policy.
-If a situation raising questions of conflict of interest arises, an investigator should discuss the situation with the institutional official.
+This policy is predicated on the expectations that investigators will conduct their affairs so as to avoid, mitigate, or minimize conflicts of interest, and they must respond appropriately when conflicts of interest arise in accordance with this policy and with Policy 12 Conflict of Interest.
+To that end, this policy informs faculty about situations that generate conflicts of interest related to research; provides mechanisms for Investigators and Middle Tennessee State University (MTSU or University) to manage those conflicts of interest; and describes situations that are prohibited.
+Every Investigator has an obligation to become familiar with, and abide by, the provisions of this policy.
+If a situation raising questions of conflict of interest arises, an Investigator should discuss the situation with the Institutional Official.
+Investigators must also abide by all applicable University policies including Policy 211 Misconduct in Research and Other Scholarly Activity.

-In addition to the Middle Tennessee State University (MTSU or University) Conflict of Interest for Externally Funded Projects policy, the National Science Foundation (NSF) and the U.S. Public Health Service (PHS) have promulgated additional regulations related to conflicts of interest that affect institutions applying for research funding.
-The NSF and PHS require each institution to maintain an appropriate policy to ensure that the financial interests of the employees of the institution "do not compromise the objectivity which such research is designed, conducted, or reported."
+In addition to this policy, the National Science Foundation (NSF) and the U.S. Public Health Service (PHS) have promulgated additional regulations related to conflicts of interest that affect institutions applying for research funding.
+The NSF and PHS require each institution to maintain an appropriate policy to ensure that the financial interests of the employees of the institution do not compromise the objectivity of research supported with public funds.
 In order to comply with federal mandates and to be consistent in application, this policy shall apply to all externally funded projects.

-This policy governing financial conflict of interest applies to all investigators of the University.
-The institutional official is responsible for ensuring implementation of this policy and may suspend all relevant activities until the financial conflict of interest is resolved or other action deemed appropriate by the institutional official is implemented.
+This policy governing conflicts of interest applies to all Investigators of the University.
+The Institutional Official is responsible for ensuring implementation of this policy and may suspend all relevant activities until the conflict of interest is resolved or other action deemed appropriate by the Institutional Official is implemented.
 Violation of any part of this policy may also constitute cause for disciplinary or other administrative action pursuant to University policy.

 A. Clinical Trial.
 Any research study that involves interaction with human subjects and the concurrent investigative use of drugs, biologics, devices, or medical or other clinical procedures, such as surgery.